International Space Station: NASA's disposal plans

+Post mission proposals and plans

+The follow-up to NASA's program/strategy is the Commercial LEO Destinations Program, meant to allow private industry to build and maintain their own stations, and NASA procuring access as a customer, starting in 2028.
+Similarly, the ESA has been seeking new private space stations to provide orbital services, as well as retrieve materials, from the ISS.
+Axiom Station is planned to begin as a single module temporarily hosted at the ISS in 2027.
+Additionally, there have been suggestions in the commercial space industry that the ISS could be converted to commercial operations after it is retired by government entities, including turning it into a space hotel.

-OPSEK was previously intended to be constructed of modules from the Russian Orbital Segment after the ISS is decommissioned.
-The modules under consideration for removal from the current ISS included the Multipurpose Laboratory Module (Nauka), launched in July 2021, and the other new Russian modules that are proposed to be attached to Nauka.
+Russia previously has planned to use its orbital segment for the construction of its OPSEK station after the ISS is decommissioned.
+The modules under consideration for removal from the current ISS included the Multipurpose Laboratory Module (Nauka; MLM), launched in July 2021, and the other new Russian modules that are proposed to be attached to Nauka.
 These newly launched modules would still be well within their useful lives in 2024.
 At the end of 2011, the Exploration Gateway Platform concept also proposed using leftover USOS hardware and Zvezda 2 as a refuelling depot and service station located at one of the Earth–Moon Lagrange points.
 However, the entire USOS was not designed for disassembly and will be discarded.

-On 30 September 2015, Boeing's contract with NASA as prime contractor for the ISS was extended to 30 September 2020.
-Part of Boeing's services under the contract related to extending the station's primary structural hardware past 2020 to the end of 2028.

-There have also been suggestions in the commercial space industry that the station could be converted to commercial operations after it is retired by government entities.

-In July 2018, the Space Frontier Act of 2018 was intended to extend operations of the ISS to 2030.
-This bill was unanimously approved in the Senate, but failed to pass in the U.S. House.
-In September 2018, the Leading Human Spaceflight Act was introduced with the intent to extend operations of the ISS to 2030, and was confirmed in December 2018.
-Congress later passed similar provisions in its CHIPS and Science Act, signed into law by President Joe Biden on 9 August 2022.

-In January 2022, NASA announced a planned date of January 2031 to de-orbit the ISS using a deorbit module and direct any remnants into a remote area of the South Pacific Ocean.
+Western space industry has suggested in 2022 using the ISS as a platform to develop orbital salvage capacities, by companies such as CisLunar Industries working on using space debris as fuel, instead of plunging it into the ocean.

+NASA has stated that by July 2024 it has not seen any viable proposals for reuse of the ISS or parts of it.

 Cost

 The ISS has been described as the most expensive single item ever constructed.
 As of 2010, the total cost was US$150 billion.
 This includes NASA's budget of $58.7 billion ($89.73 billion in 2021 dollars) for the station from 1985 to 2015, Russia's $12 billion, Europe's $5 billion, Japan's $5 billion, Canada's $2 billion, and the cost of 36 shuttle flights to build the station, estimated at $1.4 billion each, or $50.4 billion in total.
-Assuming 20,000 person-days of use from 2000 to 2015 by two- to six-person crews, each person-day would cost $7.5 million, less than half the inflation-adjusted $19.6 million ($5.5 million before inflation) per person-day of Skylab.
+Assuming 20,000 man-days of use from 2000 to 2015 by two- to six-person crews, each man-day would cost $7.5 million, less than half the inflation-adjusted $19.6 million ($5.5 million before inflation) per man-day of Skylab.

-In film
+In culture

+The ISS has become an international symbol of human capabilities, particularly human cooperation and science, defining a cooperative international approach and period, instead of a looming commercialized and militarized interplanetary world.